intermine/im-docs/docs/webapp/region-search/index.rst

 BiosegInstallation
 --------------------

-You must have `Bioseg` installed to use the region search.
+You must have `Bioseg` installed or be using Postgres 9.2+ to use the region search.

 Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~